 1.3.1.
 To maximize the number of exposed cells, make the area of cell attachment as broad as possible while maintaining compatibility with available culturing and imaging equipment.

 1.3.2.
-Use an ultrasound source whose field spans the cell attachment area with minimal spatial variability.
+Use an US source whose field spans the cell attachment area with minimal spatial variability.
 This is achieved by using the pre-focal region of a large focused source (SAT2), or by using a focused or lensed source whose main lobe width matches the diameter of the cell attachment area (SAT3).
 See the Table of Materials for specific sources.

 1.3.3.
 Minimize field complexity introduced by the cell compartment holder by mechanically supporting the cell compartment well away from the strongest part of the incident field, minimizing the scattering cross section of the holder, or placing absorbing material on the holder.
 Examples are shown in Fig 1(A) and 1(D).